dsansthedsans/Dumpgame/README.md

 <br>
 <p align="center"><img src="README-ASSETS/MAIN-BANNER.png" alt=""></p>
 <br>
-<p>Dumpgame is a short UNDERTALE fangame about a Brazilian boy who falls into a portal to a magical world full of weird monsters and oversized children.</p>
+<p>Dumpgame, as an UNDERTALE fangame, is a top-down RPG with turn-based battles where the player has to dodge the enemy's "bullet hell" patterns.
+The game follows a Brazilian boy who falls through a portal to, basically, a magical world full of monsters and oversized children in trench coats.</p>
 <br>

 > [!WARNING]